felgru/bank-statement-parser/README.md

 `~/accounting/bank_statements/incoming/<name_of_bank>`.
 For each bank statement file it creates a corresponding hledger file in `~/accounting/bank_statements`.

+The abovementionned scripts are compatible with Python 3.9 or later.
 To parse PDF files the bank statement parser uses `pdftotext`, which in Debian is part of the `poppler-utils` package.